kernelci/kernelci-project/kernelci.org/content/en/kernel-community/_index.md

 * [enable specific tests](../maestro/pipeline/developer-documentation/#enabling-a-new-test)
 * [visualize the results](view-results)

+For suggestions of device tests, see [device kselftests](device-tests).

 We know that the documentation above may not answer all your questions.
 We are working to improve it.
 We ask you to reach out to our mailing list at [kernelci@lists.linux.dev](mailto:kernelci@lists.linux.dev)  with questions and feedback.
 We are eager to hear from you!